 - Logging & Monitoring Failures – we implement structured logging with OpenTelemetry for complete traceability

-Typical patterns we find and close in AI-generated applications: hardcoded API keys, missing input validation, exposed admin routes, personal data in log files, and missing rate limits.
-In 2025 alone, more than 28.6 million new secrets were exposed in public GitHub repositories.
+The recurring patterns in AI-generated applications are the most expensive ones: hardcoded API keys, missing input validation, exposed admin routes, personal data in log files, and missing rate limits.
+A single figure shows how large the attack surface is: in 2025 alone, more than 28.6 million new secrets were exposed in public GitHub repositories.
 GitGuardian: State of Secrets Sprawl 2026 For a deeper look at the recurring patterns, see our article Vibe Coding Done Right; systematically hardening these weaknesses is a core part of Step I.

 Every line in senior review: AI for speed, expertise for rigor